Who has access to my records?

 If you earn a B- or higher grade in a higher-level class, you will earn retro credit for all sequential courses below this course.
 To have retro-credit added to your transcript, the Registrar must receive a request from the faculty member teaching the course.

-For example, if you earn a B in SPAN 202, you would earn retro credit in SPAN 101, 102 and 201.
+For example, if you earn a B in SPAN 202, you could earn retro credit in SPAN 101, 102, and 201.

 What are my options if my course won’t transfer to UW-Superior?

+Meet with your advisor and discuss whether a course substitution is appropriate.
 Major and minor requirements can be substituted by your advisor and the department chair of the department where the course is housed.

-Further questions should be directed to the Transfer Specialist in the Registrar’s Office.
+Further questions should be directed to transfer@uwsuper.edu.

 What is the difference between a drop and a withdrawal?

-A withdrawal is from the 11th to the 60% day of each term.
-Dropped classes are listed on the transcript with a grade of W.
+A withdrawal is the process used when you want to “quit” one or more of your courses from the11th day to the 60% day of each term.
+Withdrawn classes are listed on the transcript with a grade of W.

 How do I change or declare my major/minor/degree?